catherineisonline/frontend-mentor-challenge-solutions/README.md

 ## About The Project

-<p>This challenge will test both your layout and state management skills.
+This challenge will test both your layout and state management skills.
 As visitors make pledges, your goal is to keep track of the changes.

-<br><br>Users should be able to: <br>
+Users should be able to:

 1. View the optimal layout depending on their device's screen size
 2. See hover states for interactive elements